 The width and overall lengths of glass panels that are used on glass balustrades are usually made to sizes that can be manipulated easily to the site and around the site, so that they can be easily installed.
 From our experience we find this is very important at the initial installation stage, but this also mitigates costs tremendously if, for any reason, glass replacement is required in the future.

 Gaps and spacing between glasses

 Therefore we tend to use glass panels which are up to 1.2 metres wide.
-Glass rns will be made up of more than a single sheet and in our designs we allow for the spacing between glasses to be around 30mm.
+Glass runs will be made up of more than a single sheet and in our designs we allow for the spacing between glasses to be around 15-30mm.
 The reasons for this are:

-- No finger trap between the glasses, 30mm is wide enough for most fingers to pass through easily.
+- Gaps are made wide enough for most fingers to pass through easily.

 - It makes is easier to install.

 It makes lining up the glasses much easier.
 To line up a 30mm gap is simpler than a 5mm gap because if you are +/- 2mm on 20-30mm it’s almost unnoticeable to the eye whereas with a 5mm gap if you have a 2 or 3mm difference in the top and the bottom it’s very noticeable.

 View of spacing between two glass panels

 One of the questions asked often “is it possible to have a smaller than a 30mm gap between the balcony glass panels?

 The answer simply is that it is possible, yes.
 But the reason we have 30mm gaps is to not have finger traps, easier installation and easier alignment of the glasses.